Conformal Tradeoffs: Operational Profiles Beyond Coverage: Setting and notation: calibration-conditional viewpoint

-Thus calibration fixes a region map $R_\tau:\mathcal X\to\{0,1\}^K$, i.e., a finite partition of score space used throughout deployment.
-The map $R_\tau$ is determined entirely by $\tau$.
-However, the induced distribution of class labels $Y$ given the region $R_\tau(X)$---which regions carry mass and how much---depends on the deployment data-generating process.
-This discrete region partitioning is our decision and exploration interface.
+Thus calibration fixes a finite partition of score space.
+The partition itself depends only on $\tau$, while the amount of mass carried by each region depends on the deployment distribution.
+This partition is the paper's operational interface (Figure~\ref{fig:regions}).

-Operationally, deployment is observed through the joint process $(R_\tau(X),Y)$.
-All quantities considered in this paper are functions of region frequencies and region-conditioned label composition under fixed thresholds.
-We treat region identity as the auditable primitive; within-region heterogeneity is intentionally not modeled in this framework.
-Accordingly, observations that share the same realized region label $R_\tau(X)=r$ are treated as exchangeable for the purpose of estimation and certification.

-To formally link regions to downstream consequences, we introduce the concept of a deployment policy.
-A deployment policy $\pi$ maps a realized region $R_\tau(x)$ to a reported output, such as a (possibly empty) set of labels---with abstention represented by $\varnothing$---or a single committed label.
-The deployed predictor is written as